 We still needed to buy pasta and drinks for dinner.
 We also looked for a nice souvenir related to the Mont Ventoux.
 They sold mile markers in various stores saying 'Mont Ventoux 1910 meters'.
 We both wanted to buy one, but they were too expensive.
 In another store I wanted to buy a mug.
 Bram was still looking at the souvenirs after 15 minutes.
 Eventually I asked him what was going on, to which he replied he had been waiting for me.
 I quickly bought the mug.
 Bram didn't need anything, not so much because he didn't want anything, but because if he would buy something now that would confirm he had made us wait unnecessary.
 We would visit Bedoin again during our return journey, so he would have another chance then.

 In the store we bought enough pasta to feed ten people and then again got in line for checkout number three.

 Back on the campsite we found a kind of tarantula in the laundry room.

 We tried the fuel Bram had bought.
 We still weren't sure what it was, but we thought it was white spirit.
 I made a funnel from an old bottle and a piece of my towel.
 While filling the stove a lot of fuel spilled.
 It was kind of greasy so that wasn't a good sign.
 After pressurizing the stove, Bram opened the gas.
 A white mist emerged.
 I tried to light it, but the flame never came.
 It definitely wasn't white spirit.
 Probably it was petroleum.
 We ate all the pasta we had bought including three unions and three cloves of garlic.

-Cooking pasta, our last real meal before getting home.
+Cooking pasta, our last real meal for the remainder of our trip.

-We also a rare natural phenomenon, Bram with a mobile phone.
+We also saw a rare natural phenomenon, Bram with a mobile phone.

 Bram using his mobile phone